jucazyn/jucazyn.github.io/_pages/home.md

 The guiding thread of my research is the study of **equivalences** and **dualities**: how different things can be understood as _the same_.
 Manifesting in Mathematics through relations between algebras and spaces, its relevance extends across a broad _spectrum_ --- from the foundations of Logic and Quantum Physics to the frontiers of Linguistics and Artificial Intelligence.

-Currently, under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) in the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0), I'm studying the equivalence of physical theories and its connection to the broader **syntax-semantics debate** about the nature of scientific theories.
+Currently, under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) in the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0), I'm studying the equivalence of physical theories and its relation to the broader **syntax-semantics debate** about the nature of scientific theories.

 In 2026, I'll begin my master's degree to continue my research on physical theories.
 Alongside my academic goals for next year, I'm also **open to part-time, remote opportunities**.
 My curriculum can be found [here](https://jucazyn.github.io/cv/).
 If my profile aligns with the needs of your team or projects, please feel free to contact me.